Ohio Invasive Plants Council

 Hesperis matronlis, dame's rocket

-Hydrilla verticillata, hydrilla
+Hydrilla verticillata, hydrilla (Aq)

-Hydrocharis morsus-ranae, European frog-bit
+Hydrocharis morsus-ranae, European frogbit (Aq)

 Lonicera japonica, Japanese honeysuckle